The most expensive variable in your organization

 Skills don't disappear under pressure.
 They go offline.
 The senior manager who handled crisis brilliantly in March writes a career-limiting email in November.
 Same person.
 Same skills.
 Different state.

 Capacity shows up in individuals.
-What's draining it is coming from how the work itself is structured.
+What drains it comes from how the work demand itself is structured.
 Emergent Skills works at both levels.
 Skip either and the other fails.

 Executive Summary How it works.
 What it costs.
 How to start. +